Cain defamation lawyer hired to monitor accusations

 "I would certainly at some point and time give him my legal evaluation of whether any of these particular statements are potentially actionable," Wood said.
 "But I was not hired to run out and file a lawsuit against anybody."

+Kraushaar had been trying to contact the other two women but had not heard from them, her attorney, Joel Bennett, said.

+He said in a statement that his client had decided not to hold a press conference "unless and until the other women come forward and wish to participate."

 Cain has repeatedly denied the sexual harassment accusations.
-At a Republican debate Wednesday, he said: "The American people deserve better than someone being tried in the court of public opinion based on unfounded accusations."
+At a Republican debate on Wednesday, he said, "The American people deserve better than someone being tried in the court of public opinion based on unfounded accusations."
+He said voters had shown support for him by "voting with their dollars."

+Cain, in Kalamazoo, Michigan on Thursday, was seen in a Fox News video with a group of supporters, one of whom mentions Anita Hill, the woman who accused Supreme Court Justice Clarence Thomas of sexual harassment at his confirmation hearings in 1991.
+Cain laughs and asks, "Is she going to endorse me?"

+Cain spokesman J.D.
+Gordon was not immediately available for comment, but he told The New York Times the remark was "a joke."

 Wood represented Richard Jewell, who was suspected and cleared of the Atlanta Olympic Park bombing and later filed libel suits against media organizations and a local college, some of which were settled.

-Wood also filed a defamation lawsuit against Vanity Fair writer Dominick Dunne on behalf of former congressman Gary Condit, who was romantically involved with intern Chandra Levy but never an official suspect in her 2001 murder.
+Wood also filed a defamation lawsuit against Vanity Fair magazine writer Dominick Dunne on behalf of former Congressman Gary Condit, who was romantically involved with intern Chandra Levy but never an official suspect in her 2001 murder.
 The suit was settled for an undisclosed amount.

 Wood said he was monitoring what was said about his client.
 "If there are public statements, the decision about whether they merit legal action is something that can be decided much further down the road," he said.
 "There is no rush to deal with that issue at the present time."